 septiembre 08, 2021 6 lectura mínima

 By a certain age, everyone with hair below their earlobes has attempted to straighten, curl, or - heaven forbid - even crimp their hair.
 As you get older, you may start to actually consider the damage these denaturing processes are doing to your hair.
 Beyond that, a person may also start to wonder if the tool they are using is the best for the job.
 Nowadays, there are so many hair tools on the market, it may be hard to determine which is best.
 The easiest place to start is with the materials of the heated elements.
 If you want to avoid frizz and damage, is ceramic the way to go?
-If high heat is a priority, is titanium the best option?
+If high heat is a priority, is titanium the best flat iron or curling wand plate material option?
 You also have to consider whether something has coated aluminum plates or if they have pure ceramic/tourmaline plates.
-Whether you are a flat iron loyalist or a curling wand devotee, read on to find out which heated element is best for your needs.
+Whether you are a flat iron loyalist or a curling wand devotee, read on to find out which is the best flat iron or curling wand plate material for your needs.

 Let’s start with tried and true titanium.
 Think of titanium flat irons and curling wands as the Iron Man of the hair styling world: Titanium plates can handle intensely high heat, reach full temperature in a flash, and can endure a lot of wear and tear.